NYPL/digital-collections/README.md

 $ docker build -t digital-collections .
 ```

-This command will build an image tagged (`-t`) as `digital-collections-app` using the current directory.
+This command will build an image tagged (`-t`) as `digital-collections` using the current directory.
 Any changes to the application will require a new tagged image to be created to view those changes.
 Either remove the existing image (copy the image ID to use in the `docker image rm` command) and run the same command above:

 ```
 $ docker images